clausehound/clausehound-blog/content/blog/as-a-sole-director-of-a-corporation-should-i-be-concerned-about-making-decisions-that-i-may-personally-benefit-from/index.md

 ---
-title: "As a Sole Director of a corporation, should I be concerned about making decisions that I may personally benefit from?"
+title: "As A Sole Director Of A Corporation, Should I Be Concerned About Making Decisions That I May Personally Benefit From?"
 author: rajah@cobaltcounsel.com
 tags: ["Employment Agreement","Board of Directors"]
 date: 2020-08-14